babashka/babashka/README.md

 ### Choosing the right client

-If memory usage is a concern and you are downloading big files, choose `babashka.curl` with `:as :stream` over `org.httpkit.client` since httpkit holds the entire response in memory at once.
+If memory usage is a concern and you are downloading big files, choose `babashka.curl` with `:as :stream` over `org.httpkit.client` since http-kit holds the entire response in memory at once.
 Let's download a 200mb file with 10mb heap size:

 ``` shell
 $ time bb -Xmx10m -e '(io/copy (:body (curl/get "http://ipv4.download.thinkbroadband.com/200MB.zip" {:as :stream})) (io/file "/tmp/200mb.zip"))'